main content, site navigation, search

 2. Copy and paste response e-mail to competing agencies and forget to change the recipients name

-3. Offer a share in a project
+3. Offer a share in the project

 4. Not having budget at all